RedisLabs/redislabs-docs/content/rs/references/policies/default-redis-version.md

 | 6.2.x | 6.0, 6.2 | 6.0 |
 | 6.4.2 | 6.0, 6.2 | 6.2 |

-The version number should be in the form of "x.y" where _x_ represents the major version number and _y_ represents the minor version number.
+The version number should be in the _x.y_ form, where _x_ represents the major version number and _y_ represents the minor version number.

 You cannot set `default_redis_version` to a value higher than that supported by the current [`redis_upgrade_policy`]({{<relref "/rs/references/policies/redis-upgrade-policy">}}) value.